 OK… you like (love?) smoked meat and you want to do it yourself but there’s the budget, right?
 Then this is a very inexpensive solution that’s easy to make, does not need any welding and the materials are mostly scrap!

 Steel drums are key tools in industrial packaging.
 The reuse and repurposing of drums can help reduce the waste that ends up in landfills.
 Some drums have liners of LDPE #4 plastic which can also be removed and recycled.

 However, be careful selecting your drum.
 If it has contained a volatile liquid make sure it is thoroughly washed out before doing anything that could create a spark… such as cutting into it with an angle grinder.

-This drum smoker is very easy to build that it doesn’t require any welding.
-There are lots of space to smoke food as it has two level of racks.
+This drum smoker is very easy to build it doesn’t require any welding.
+There are lots of space to smoke food as it has two levels of racks.

 It’s great to have in your backyard when you’re having a weekend barbecue with your family and friends.
 It’s also an inexpensive addition to an existing outdoor kitchen.

 What do you think?